White 5661 metres, CR 70.1/135

+The Katberg Hotel within the estate has re-opened with 30 rooms.
 There are 13 self-catering golf villas on the estate, either two- or three bedrooms with all facilities, including indoor gas fireplaces and a weber braai.

 1/ Katberg hosted the SA Boys Championship in 2012, and the winners were 15-year-olds Tristen Strydom (strokeplay) and Thriston Lawrence (matchplay), both now Sunshine Tour professionals.
 It also held the SA Country Districts IPT in 2010.

 2/ Katberg is one of four Top 100 courses which has a par-3 18th hole – the others are Kingswood, Beachwood and Umhlali.
 Katberg’s is a beauty, played from a high tee over a stream to the green.

 3/ It is one of the more isolated Top 100 courses; 200 kilometres from East London GC, 180 kilometres from Royal Port Alfred.
 It is 40km from Hogsback in the Amathole mountains.